dfrencham/ms-signalr-client/README.md

 ### Tests

-To run tests, run the default gulp command:
+To run tests, run the following command:

 ```
-$ gulp
+$ npm run test
 ```

 Tests will be run using: